-We establish a functionality-based SOA formation to predict the aerosol mass concentration (M{SOA}) from the gaseous concentrations and γ 's for COOs using eq.
-20. The M{SOA} is calculated from the measurements of the averaged y (Fig. 7a and Table S10) and the timeaveraged concentrations for each COO type (Table S7).
+We establish a functionality-based SOA formation to predict the aerosol mass concentration (M{SOA}) from the gaseous concentrations and γ 's for COOs using Eq.
+(20).
+The M{SOA} is calculated from the measurements of the averaged γ (Fig. 7a and Table S10) and the time-averaged concentrations for each COO type (Table S7).
 While the production of COOs is dependent on the VOC types and photooxidation, the aerosol-phase reactivity of COOs, as represented by γ , is dependent on the functionality for a given aerosol type.
 Thus, SOA formation from various VOC types can be predicted from the production and reactivity for COOs based on the experimental measurements, by categorizing COOs in accordance with their functional groups.
 The overall gas uptake onto liquid or solid particles is commonly described by an empirical framework on the basis of an effective γ , which accounts for the gas-phase diffusion, the interfacial process (i.e., accommodation), and the aerosol-phase processes (Zhang et al., 1994; Ravishankara, 1997).
-The aerosol-phase processes include thermodynamically driven surface or volume-limited partitioning (including condensation for low-volatile species or solubility for volatile species) and chemically driven reactivity relevant to the functionality (Gomez et al., 2015).
-Ultimately, the SOA growth is dependent on the volatility of the aerosol-phase products.
-Evidently, there are two pathways to produce low-volatile compounds, i.e., gas-phase oxidation to yield low-volatile COOs that subsequently under condensation and multiphase reactions of volatile COOs to form lowvolatile products in the aerosol-phase.
-In our study, the gas-to-particle conversion from m-xylene oxidation occurs dominantly via the latter, i.e., reactive uptake for di-carbonyls and organic acids, with a relatively small contribution from the former, i.e., condensation by low-volatile PAQs and nitrophenols.
-Also, our measured uptake coefficient for each COO type (1) is derived from the measured particle growth (eqs.
+The aerosol-phase processes include thermodynamically driven surface- or volume-limited partitioning (including condensation for low-volatility species or solubility for volatile species) and chemically driven reactivity relevant to the functionality (Gomez et al., 2015).
+The SOA growth is ultimately dependent on the volatility of the aerosol-phase products.
+Evidently, there are two pathways to produce low-volatility compounds, i.e., gas-phase oxidation to yield low-volatility COOs that subsequently undergo condensation and multiphase reactions of volatile COOs to form low-volatility products in the aerosol phase.
+In our study, the gas-to-particle conversion from m-xylene oxidation occurs dominantly via the latter, i.e., reactive uptake for dicarbonyls and organic acids, with a relatively small contribution from the former, i.e., condensation by low-volatility PAQ and nitrophenols.
+Also, our measured uptake coefficient for each COO type (γ_i) is derived from the measured particle growth (Eqs.
 9 and 10), which implicitly accounts for non-continuum diffusion, imperfect accommodation, and evaporation.

-To assess the consistency of our approach, we compared the predicted and measured SOA mass yields (Y{SOA}), according to eq.
-21. The predicted Y{SOA} is (11 ± 3)% and (6 ± 1)%, respectively, at 10% and 70 % RH, comparable to the measured values of (14 ± 0.4)% and (6.3 ± 0.2)% on (NH4)2SO4 seed particles (Fig. 7c).
-The slight differences between the predicted and measured Y{SOA} 's are explainable by the uncertainties related to lumping each COO type (i.e., averaging the γ values) as well as unaccounted low-abundant COO species.
+To assess the consistency of our approach, we compared the predicted and measured SOA mass yields (YSOA), according to Eq.
+(21).
+The predicted Y{SOA} is (11 ± 3) % and (6 ± 1) %, respectively, at 10% and 70% RH, comparable to the measured values of (14 ± 0.4) % and (6.3 ± 0.2) % on (NH4)2SO4 seed particles (Fig. 7c).
+The slight differences between the predicted and measured Y{SOA} 's are explainable by the uncertainties related to lumping each COO type (i.e., averaging the γ values) as well as unaccounted for lowabundant COO species.
 To account for the RH-dependent wall loss for COOs, we corrected Y{SOA} from the measured gaseous concentrations at varying RH (see Methods and Table S7).
-Such correction results in an increase of about one to four times for Y{SOA} at 10% and 70% RH, yielding the values of (20 ± 4)% and (32 ± 7)%, respectively (Fig. 7c).
-Under atmospheric conditions, SOA/BrC formation from m-xylene is expected to be enhanced at high RH, because of significantly enhanced aqueous reaction, larger aerosol surface-area, and higher water activity.
-Field measurements showed significantly enhanced SOA formation with increasing RH during severe haze evolution (Guo et al., 2014; Peng et al., 2021).
+Such correction results in an increase of 1 to 4 times for Y{SOA} at 10% and 70% RH, yielding the values of (20 ± 4) % and (32 ± 7) %, respectively (Fig. 7c).
+Under atmospheric conditions, SOA/BrC formation from m-xylene is expected to be enhanced at high RH, because of significantly enhanced aqueous reactions, larger aerosol surface area, and higher water activity.
+Field measurements showed significantly increased SOA formation with increasing RH during severe haze evolution (Guo et al., 2014; Peng et al., 2021).

-4. Conclusions
+4 Conclusions